What is Accounting Reconciliation?

 Bank reconciliations are fail-safes for making sure that your accounts receivable never gets out of control.
 If you consistently see a discrepancy in the accounts receivable between your book from your bank you know you have a bigger problem that needs attention.

 As you perform bank reconciliation, there is nothing bad about outstanding checks or withdrawals or outstanding deposits and receipts as long as you’re keeping track of them.
 How often you reconcile your bank statements depends on the volume of transactions.
-Some organisations have money in touring and leaving their accounts multiple times a day so they will reconcile daily.
+Some organizations have money in touring and leaving their accounts multiple times a day so they will reconcile daily.

 For example, a restaurant process is a lot of transactions every day so they need to reconcile on a daily basis.
 On the other hand, a small online store where there are days with no new transactions at all could easily reconcile on a weekly or monthly basis.